rohanmahy/ietf-drafts/mahy-mimi-content/draft-mahy-mimi-content.md

 .# Abstract

-This document defines a profile intended for instant messaging interoperability of messages end-to-end encrypted inside the MLS (Message Layer Security) Protocol.
+This document describes content semantics common in Instant Messaging (IM) systems and describes an example profile suitable for instant messaging interoperability of messages end-to-end encrypted inside the MLS (Message Layer Security)
+Protocol.
 It adapts prior work (CPIM) to work well in the MLS context.

 {mainmatter}